albuzenet/Random-Forest-Cpp/README.md

 # Random Forest (c++)

-An implementation of the Random Forests classifier algorithm using C++. <br />
+An implementation of the Random Forests classifier algorithm using C++.
-Implement an sklearn-like API in Python using Pybind11. <br />
+Implement an sklearn-like API in Python using Pybind11.
 This implementation is multiclass and single output.

 ## Build
-You need to have Microsoft Visual Studio 2017 or newer installed to build this package. <br />
+You need to have Microsoft Visual Studio 2017 or newer installed to build this package.
-Pybind11 will automatically compile and create links between the C++ and Python types. <br />
+Pybind11 will automatically compile and create links between the C++ and Python types.
 All dependencies will be automatically installed using pip.

 ```